 Least privilege principles adhere to the idea that any user, program, or process should have only the bare minimum privileges necessary to perform its function.
 Allocating minimal permissions is recommended because, in cases where a user account is compromised, excess privileges expose more attack surfaces.

 Furthermore, in DevOps and CI/CD environments, lateral movement across the SDLC is becoming easier as tools become more automated and interconnected.
 Hence, it is even more critical not to expose excess privileges that could inadvertently unlock additional unintended access in these environments.
 Following the principle of least privilege is a foundational element of effective application security.

 First, extraneous privileges may facilitate productivity, should the user ever need them.
-Over-prescribing the principle of least privilege undermines a user’s ability to perform their job, and adding privileges typically (and rightly so) has layers of approvals that take time.
+Over-prescribing the least privilege undermines a user’s ability to perform their job, and adding privileges typically (and rightly so) has layers of approvals that take time.

 Second, as the software development life cycle evolves, the software supply chain becomes more complex.
 More teams and more tools increase the number of privileges and user profiles that security teams need to manage.
 Yet, most organizations have no way to centralize governance and security policies across tools and phases of the SDLC.

 Benefits of Implementing the Principle of Least Privilege

 Implementing the least privilege brings about several key benefits that serve the ultimate goal of hardening an organization’s security posture: